 Candy is member of the UCLA Health System Board, which helps marshal the resources of UCLA’s four highly esteemed hospitals and more than 100 outpatient and urgent-care clinics to deliver the highest quality of care to the people of Los Angeles.
 As a member at large, Candy was chosen for her dedication to community leadership, and in this role she acts as an ambassador charged with advancing UCLA Health’s purpose to “heal humankind one patient at a time, by improving health, alleviating suffering and delivering acts of kindness.”

-Among many other contributions, Candy is an active Board of Governors Member of LA’s Best, the after-school enrichment program that serves children in need through partnerships with the Los Angeles Unified School District, the City of Los Angeles and private sector.
-Candy helps LA’s BEST with oversight and strategic planning, including the creation of a robust funding base for the organization.
+Among many other contributions, for 10 years Candy served as an active Board of Governors Member of LA’s Best, the after-school enrichment program that serves children in need through partnerships with the Los Angeles Unified School District, the City of Los Angeles and private sector.
+Candy helped LA’s BEST with oversight and strategic planning, including the creation of a robust funding base for the organization.